Validators

 Creating Custom Validators

-This scaffolds a validator with a VALIDATOR.md and rules/ directory.
+A validator rule set is a directory with a VALIDATOR.md and a rules/ directory.
 Each rule is a markdown file describing what to check.

 Sharing Validators